tryscer/flock/flock-music.md

 ​	Cindy turns around and picks up the old Winchester like a trained soldier.
 She sends her left leg back, like a ballet dancer, like an expert shot.
 She puts the rifle to her temple and I can tell that there’s a longstanding familiarity about it.
 I look back: Eleanore is behind me, watching too.
 ​	“Turn around, girl,” she says, “you’ll miss the show… it goes by awful quick.”
 ​	I turn around just in time to watch Cindy squeezing the trigger, once, twice, ten times, barely breathing, and five ripped-metal ducks and five tattered quails going *ping!* -ing and spinning away.
 The red-faced man backs away.
 So do some of the patrons and competitors at the shooting booth.
 In this moment, even I can feel there’s something very much intimidating in soft, sweet, blue-eyed Cindy.
 ​	Cindy puts her gun on the stand.
 The red-faced man reaches above him without taking his eyes off of her and gives her the one-eyed Bear-gineer.
-She smiles softly and gives it to Tim.   ==kiss==
+She smiles softly and gives it to Tim.
 ​	Tim takes the teddy, all red.
 Some people laugh — not many, though.
 ​	“Hey, hey,” he says to the faces around us.
 “I deserve it, right?”
-​	He smiles at Cindy and walks away.
+​	He smiles at Cindy and she grabs him and kisses him right on the mouth, right in front of everybody.
+I look back and catch Eleanore scowling.

-We stand alone by the shooting booth.
+Cindy and I stand alone by the shooting booth.
 Life has resumed its course, ducks-a-pinging and the red-faced man a-jumping, but some people still avoid Cindy and me when they walk by, giving us a wide berth.
 ​	“That was a stupid thing I did,” says Cindy.
 ​	“What did you do, boo?”
 ​	“I angered Eleanore.”
 ​	“Thought that was your plan all along.”
 ​	“Yeah, but I think I overdid it.
 And she *is* my ticket out of here.”
-​	My eyes suddenly fill with so many tears that I can’t see anything and to hide that I’m looking down.
+​	My eyes suddenly fill with tears and I can’t see anything and to hide that I’m looking down.
 ​	“What do you mean, your ticket out of here?”
 I ask her shoes.
 ​	“Listen, Peach — I mean listen…”
 ​	I shuffle my feet.
 “You still owe me an explanation,” I say.